BenTheElder/old-site/www/blog/migrating-my-site-to-kubernetes.md

 The same `kubectl` commands I use to debug our services for the Kubernetes project's infrstructure on GKE work just as well on my toy cluster at home. <img src="/images/emoji/emoji_u1f604.png" alt="grin" title="grin" class="emoji"></img>

-- If you want to give Kubernetes a try with much less effort [Google Cloud](https://cloud.google.com/) offers both [a free 12 month, $300 credit](https://cloud.google.com/free/) and an [always-free tier](https://cloud.google.com/free/) which both include [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+- If you want to give Kubernetes a try with much less effort [Google Cloud](https://cloud.google.com/) offers [a free 12 month, $300 credit](https://cloud.google.com/free/) and an [always-free tier](https://cloud.google.com/free/) which both include [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
 We use GKE heavily for the project infrastructure and I can speak highly to it's ease of use and freedom to focus on your services without worrying about setting up and maintaining all of the pluggable Kubernetes bits such as [logging](https://kubernetes.io/docs/tasks/debug-application-cluster/logging-stackdriver/), [master upgrades](https://cloud.google.com/kubernetes-engine/docs/clusters/upgrade), [node auto repair](https://cloud.google.com/kubernetes-engine/docs/node-auto-repair), [IAM](https://cloud.google.com/iam/), [cluster networking](https://kubernetes.io/docs/concepts/cluster-administration/networking/#google-compute-engine-gce), etc.